Tonya Harding: Harding and Connie Chung travel to Norway

-Kerrigan and Harding share ice, Harding's eighth-place finish
+Kerrigan and Harding share ice; Harding finishes eighth

 On February 17, 1994, Harding and Kerrigan shared the ice at a practice session in the Hamar Olympic Amphitheatre.
 Approximately 400 members of the press were there to document the practice.
-Scott Hamilton thought the sport was depicted as a "tabloid event".
+Scott Hamilton thought the sport was depicted as a "tabloid event."
 It was noted that Nancy Kerrigan chose to wear the same skating costume at the practice session that she was wearing when Stant attacked her.
 Kerrigan later confirmed that her choice of dress that day was deliberate: "Humor is good, it's empowering."
 The tape-delayed broadcast of the February 23 Ladies' Olympic technical program is one of the most watched telecasts in the US.
-On February 25, Harding finished eighth in the Olympics; Nancy Kerrigan, having recovered from her injury, won the Olympic silver behind gold medalist Oksana Baiul from Ukraine.
+On February 25, Harding finished eighth in the Olympics; a bootlace broke early in her free skate routine, and amid jeers from the crowd, she was allowed to restart.
+Nancy Kerrigan, having recovered from her injury, won silver behind Oksana Baiul from Ukraine.

 Guilty plea, admissions

-On March 9, Judge Owen Panner granted Harding a requested stay until June on her disciplinary hearing.
-Meanwhile, Portland authorities stated the criminal investigation would conclude by March 21 with any indictments and a grand jury report to be made at that time.
+On March 9, 1994, Judge Owen Panner granted Harding a requested stay until June on her disciplinary hearing.
+Meanwhile, Portland authorities stated the criminal investigation would conclude by March 21, with any indictments and a grand jury report to be made at that time.

-On March 16, 1994, Harding pleaded guilty to conspiracy to hinder prosecution as a Class C felony offense at a Multnomah County court hearing.
+On March 16, 1994, Harding pled guilty to conspiracy to hinder prosecution as a Class C felony offense at a Multnomah County court hearing.
 She and her lawyer, Robert Weaver, negotiated a plea bargain ensuring no further prosecution.
-Judge Donald Londer conducted routine questioning to make certain Harding understood her agreement, that she was entering her plea "knowingly and voluntarily".
+Judge Donald Londer conducted routine questioning to make certain Harding understood her agreement, that she was entering her plea "knowingly and voluntarily."
 Harding told Londer she was.
-Her plea admissions were knowing of the assault plot after the fact, settling on a cover story with Gillooly and Eckardt on January 10, witnessing pay phone calls to Smith affirming the story on January 10 and 11, and lying to FBI with the story on January 18.
-Law enforcement investigators had been following and videotaping the co-conspirators since January 10; they knew about the pay phone calls.
-Her penalties included three years of probation, a $100,000 fine, and 500 hours community service.
+Her plea admissions were: knowing of the assault plot after the fact; settling on a cover story with Gillooly and Eckardt on January 10; witnessing pay phone calls to Smith affirming the story on January 10 and 11; and lying to FBI with the story on January 18.
+Law enforcement had known about the pay phone calls, as investigators had been following and videotaping the co-conspirators since January 10.
+Her penalties included three years of probation, a $100,000 fine, and 500 hours of community service.
 She agreed to reimburse Multnomah County $10,000 in legal expenses, undergo a psychiatric examination, and volunteered to give $50,000 to the Special Olympics Oregon (SOOR) charity.
 Oregon sentencing guidelines carried a maximum penalty of five years in prison.

 Harding's plea conditions imposed her U.S. Figure Skating Association resignation, necessitating her withdrawal from the 1994 Worlds (for which she was scheduled to leave on March 17).
 District attorney Norman Frink said if Harding had not agreed to the plea, she would have faced "an indictment on all possible charges...punishment was taking away [skating] privilege."